Everything You Should Pack in Your Travel First-aid Kit

 For Traveling Abroad

-Travel Insurance: Compare different types of plans at insuremytrip. com, and check out our full travel insurance guide.
+- Travel insurance: Compare different types of plans on sites like InsureMyTrip or SquareMouth, and check out our full travel insurance guide.

-Rehydration Powder: If you spend half of your trip in the bathroom, you’ll need to rehydrate.
-Stock up on packets of Adventure Medical Kits’ oral rehydration salts.
+- Rehydration powder: If you spend half of your trip in the bathroom, you’ll need to rehydrate.

-Spare Specs: Lost or broken eyeglasses will make you even more vulnerable in an unfamiliar place, suggests Christopher Davis, medical director of the University of Colorado’s travel clinic.
+- Spare eyeglasses: Lost or broken eyeglasses will make you even more vulnerable in an unfamiliar place, so make sure you carry an extra pair.

-Extra Meds: Pack an extra week’s worth.
+- Extra medication: Pack an extra week’s worth.
 (This holds true for travelers of all ages.)

 For Adventure Travelers

-Backup Power: If you plan to venture off the grid, take a portable power pack, like the Goal Zero Venture 30 Recharger, which can juice up your phone or camera battery.
+- Backup power: If you plan to venture off the grid, take a portable power pack, which is solar-powered and can juice up your phone or tablet.